pantheon-systems/wp_launch_check/README.md

 For more information about WP-CLI you can visit [their github page](https://github.com/wp-cli/wp-cli).

 WP Launch Check should be considered in "BETA".
 Many of the checks have still not been tested in the wild.
 If you experience a problem please open an issue.

+## Installing

+Installing this package requires WP-CLI v0.23.0 or greater.
+Update to the latest stable release with `wp cli update`.

+Once you've done so, you can install this package with `wp package install pantheon-systems/wp_launch_check`.

 ## Available commands